KrisTemmerman/react-starter-template/readme.md

 ###I also included a way to build your files for production.
 you can run the production bundler with `npm run build-prod`

-I use this starter template for most of my projects...
+I use this starter template for most of my projects..